The Divine Deathfeatured

 It occurred to me that people’s perceptions

-are colored by their experiences
+are colored by their experiences,

-culture & community.
+culture, & community.

-I could not let anyone else
+I could not let anyone else define

-define who Santa Muerte was
+who Santa Muerte was for me.

 I knew the only “correct” perspective